JuliaQUBO/ToQUBO.jl/docs/src/booklet/4-encoding.md

 ToQUBO.Bounded
 ```

-## Constraint Encoding
+## Constraints

 A QUBO model is unconstrained.
-So when `ToQUBO` is reformulating a problem, it needs to encode all constraints into the objective function loosing as little information as possible.
+So when `ToQUBO` is reformulating a problem, it needs to encode all constraints into the objective function losing as little information as possible.

 As constraints are introduced into the objective function, we need to make sure that they won't be violated.
-In order to do that, `ToQUBO` multiplies the encoded constraint by a large penalty $\rho$, so that any violation would result in an infeasible solution to the problem.
+In order to do that, `ToQUBO` multiplies the encoded constraint by a large penalty ``\rho``, so that any violation would result in a sub-optimal solution to the problem.

-Sometimes, moving a constraint to the objective fuction might introduce higher-order terms (degree > 2).
-If that is the case, `ToQUBO` needs to reduce it back to a quadratic function.
+Sometimes, the encoding process might introduce higher-order terms, demanding `ToQUBO` to reduce the offending polynomials back to a quadratic form.

 As of today, `ToQUBO` provides encoding for the following constraints: